profvjreddi/homepage/public/content/blog/phd-admissions-reality.md

 In 2020, strong writing was a competitive advantage.
 By 2023, ChatGPT and Claude became available to everyone.
 Now in 2025, everyone's statement is well-written.
 Polished prose used to signal strong communication skills; grammatical perfection indicated attention to detail; well-structured arguments showed clear thinking.
 Not anymore.

-**Here's my perspective: this levels the playing field.** For years, admissions partly tested "statement engineering": beautiful prose, perfect formatting, compelling narratives.
+**The result:** For years, admissions partly tested "statement engineering": beautiful prose, perfect formatting, compelling narratives.
 Some students had access to writing centers, expensive consultants, or native English fluency.
 Others didn't.
-Now that everyone can produce polished writing with AI tools, we can focus on what actually matters: the substance of your thinking, the depth of your curiosity, and the authenticity of your engagement with research problems.
+Now that everyone can produce polished writing with AI tools, committees focus more on what the polish can't hide: the substance of your thinking, the depth of your curiosity, and the authenticity of your engagement with research problems.

 **The words themselves don't differentiate anymore.**

 ### What Faculty Look For Now: Reading Between the Lines

 Since everyone can write well with AI assistance, faculty have adapted.
-I'm now looking for signals that can't be easily generated:
+Committees now look for signals that can't be easily generated:

 **Depth of technical understanding:** Can you explain *why* something matters, not just *what* it is?
 Compare "Neural network compression is important for edge devices" versus "The challenge isn't just model size.
 It's the memory access patterns during inference that create the real bottleneck.
 I've been exploring..."
 The second shows genuine engagement.
 Do you understand tradeoffs?
 "Method X improves accuracy by 3% but requires 2x memory, which makes it impractical for..." reveals deeper thinking than "Method X improves accuracy."